Sectaur/next-14-codevolution/README.md

 ### Tutorial 12 - Private Folders

-Purpose - to exclude a folder from routing so you can't see in blowser e.g. \_lib (underscore)
+Purpose - to exclude a folder from routing so you can't see it in the browser e.g. \_lib (underscore)

 note %5FFolderName allows the \_FolderName to be viewed in browser

 ### Tutorial 13 - Route Groups

 Purpose - Logically group files.
 Helps to organise stuff e.g. all files inside Auth folder.
 Don't want "Auth" to be a segment in the URL so wrap in parentheses (auth).
-That wa y the path wil be by-passed
+That way the path wil be by-passed

 ### Tutorial 14 - Layouts